Brecon Beacons National Park: History

 The area was inhabited during the Neolithic and the succeeding Bronze Age, the most obvious legacy of the latter being the numerous burial cairns which adorn the hills of the centre and west of the National Park.
-There are especially good examples of round barrows on Fan Brycheiniog, Pen y Fan and Corn Du.
+There are remnants of round barrows on Fan Brycheiniog, Pen y Fan and Corn Du.
 The former was excavated in 2002–4 and the ashes in the central cist dated to about 2000 BCE using radiocarbon dating.
-A wreath of meadowsweet was likely placed in the burial.
+A wreath of meadowsweet was probably placed in the burial.

 Over twenty hillforts were established in the area during the Iron Age.
 The largest, and indeed the largest in South Wales, were the pair of forts atop y Garn Goch near Bethlehem, Carmarthenshire – y Gaer Fawr and y Gaer Fach – literally "the big fort" and "the little fort".
 The forts are thought to have once been trading and political centres.

 When the Romans came to Wales in 43 CE, they stationed more than 600 soldiers in the area.
 Y Gaer, near the town of Brecon was their main base.
-During the Norman Conquest many castles were erected throughout the park.
-One of the most famous is Carreg Cennen Castle but there are many more.
+During the Norman Conquest many castles were erected throughout the park, including Carreg Cennen Castle.
 Brecon Castle is of Norman origin.

 There are many old tracks which were used over the centuries by drovers to take their cattle and geese to market in England.
 The drovers brought back gorse seed, which they sowed to provide food for their sheep.

 The area played a significant role during the Industrial Revolution as various raw materials including limestone, silica sand and ironstone were quarried for transport southwards to the furnaces of the industrialising South Wales Valleys.

-The Brecon Beacons National Park

-The Brecon Beacons are one of four ranges of mountains and hills in South Wales which make up the Brecon Beacons National Park.
-The National Park was established in 1957, the third of the three Welsh parks after Snowdonia in 1951 and the Pembrokeshire Coast National Park in 1952.
+The Brecon Beacons Mountain Centre was opened in 1966 to help visitors understand and enjoy the area.
+This western half of the national park gained European and global status in 2005 as Fforest Fawr Geopark, which includes the Black Mountain, the historic extent of Fforest Fawr, and much of the Brecon Beacons range and surrounding lowlands.
+The entire national park achieved the status of being an International Dark Sky Reserve in February 2013.

+In 2006 and 2007, controversy surrounded the government decision to build the South Wales Gas Pipeline through the park, the National Park Authority calling the decision a "huge blow".

+Natural history

+Most of the national park is bare, grassy moorland grazed by Welsh mountain ponies and Welsh mountain sheep, with scattered forestry plantations, and pasture in the valleys.
+Common ravens, red kites, peregrine falcons, northern wheatears, ring ouzels, and the rare merlin breeds in the park.